April 19th, 2009

 GO PUBLIC!
 By announcing your intentions and posting your results for all the world to see, you add a fourth tier of accountability, that for some people, cinches the deal to the level of FAILURE IS NOT AN OPTION.
 Why?
 Because look at the alternative.
 Losing face.

-The greatest example I have seen of going public has been Australian fitness blogger Adam Waters.
+A great example of going public is the story of my friend, Australian fitness blogger Adam Waters.

 After several frustrating attempts to complete various physique transformation contests, Adam was sick and tired of being, sick and tired… and fat.
 He decided that as motivational as these transformation contests were, he knew there was another level.